Bold Politics with Zack Polanski: History

 The first 35-minute episode of the podcast was released on 3 September 2025, during Polanski's "media blitz" following his victory.
 The New Statesman has argued that the podcast is "clearly intended as a left-wing counter to Nigel Farage’s prime-time daily GB News show, and the right-wing drift of so many 'podcast bros'."

 The first episode featured Polanski talking to journalist and activist Ash Sarkar on the topics of wealth taxes, the future of the Green Party, and why they believed UK Prime Minister “Keir Starmer is spectacularly shit at politics."
 They also discussed their agreement on transgender rights and the Israeli–Palestinian conflict, including the proscription of Palestine Action, as well as Zohran Mamdani.

 Guests Gary Stevenson and Zoe Gardner followed in subsequent episodes.
 At the Green Party's annual conference, Polanski was scheduled to record a live episode of Bold Politics with journalist Owen Jones.

 As of 3 September 2025, future guests billed for the podcast included actor-director Jolyon Rubinstein.
+In December 2025, ex-Match of the Day presenter Gary Lineker appeared on the podcast.
+Lineker stated that there was "too much political influence from the very top" of the BBC, which he said had "tied itself up in knots” on the issue of impartiality; "what we really need is truth in reporting, in that sense.
+It’s impossible to be impartial on everything."
+Polanski also interviewed Lineker on his outspoken views on empathy for immigrants and his want for "proper peace" in Gaza.